-Mechatronics is a high demand, emerging career field in manufacturing industries.
+Mechatronics & Industrial Controls is a high demand, emerging career field in manufacturing industries.
 This program of study is the convergence of the major disciplines of mechanics, electronics, informatics and automation into a technician level training.
 Mechatronics technicians are becoming an essential part of industrial maintenance teams because of their multi discipline training that allows them to holistically troubleshoot complex manufacturing machines.
 As everyday industrial maintenance issues occur, these technicians provide solutions that allow production to continue with minimal loss.

 The Mechatronics & Industrial Controls Technology Diploma Program prepares students for employment in the industrial, commercial or manufacturing industry.

-Skills developed prepare students to repair, test, adjust or install electronic equipment such as industrial controls, motor controls, and PLCs.
+Skills developed prepare students to repair, test, adjust or install electronic equipment such as industrial controls, motor controls, and Programmable Logic Controllers (PLCs).
 Students completing the program will be industrial automation technicians working on commercial and industrial equipment.
 Please visit www.onetonline.org for specific information about the labor market, including employment opportunities and salary information.

-- Troubleshoot faulty equipment to diagnose malfunctions using test equipment and applying knowledge of the functional operation of electronic units and systems - Study blueprints, schematics, manuals or other specifications to determine installation procedures - Repair or adjust equipment, machines or defective components, replacing worn parts such as gaskets or seals in watertight electrical equipment - Inspect components of industrial equipment for accurate assembly and installation, or for defects such as loose connections or frayed - Install and program Programmable Logic Controllers (PLCs) for automated equipment - Install and troubleshoot pneumatic and hydraulic components and equipment - Includes Level 1 Siemens Certification
+- Troubleshoot faulty equipment to diagnose malfunctions using test equipment and applying knowledge of the functional operation of electronic units and systems - Study blueprints, schematics, manuals or other specifications to determine installation procedures - Repair or adjust equipment, machines or defective components, replacing worn parts such as gaskets or seals in watertight electrical equipment - Inspect components of industrial equipment for accurate assembly and installation, or for defects such as loose connections or frayed wires - Install and program PLCs for automated equipment - Install and troubleshoot pneumatic and hydraulic components and equipment

+Includes Level 1 Siemens Certification

 FULL TIME 900 hours/35 weeks

-DAY Mon-Fri, 8:00 AM-3:00 PM August 25, 2022-April 28, 2023 DATES
+DAY Mon-Fri, 8:00 AM-3:00 PM

-Pre-Entrance Expenses
+DATES August 22, 2023-April 18, 2024

 Fee \$ 25

-Uniforms \$ 75
+Uniforms \$ 60

 Non-Refundable Acceptance Fee

 (this fee is included in the tuition) \$ 50

 Program Tuition

-Base Tuition \$ 11,410
+Base Tuition \$1 1,925

-Lab/Technology Fee \$ 1,050
+Lab/Technology Fee \$ 1,100

 Out-of-Pocket Program Fees

 Textbooks \$ 419

-Tool Kit \$ 815
+Toolkit \$ 750

 Certification-OSHA 30 Hour General Industry

 (Career Safe Online) \$ 0

-Certification-Forklift Operator (Optional) \$ 100
+Certification-Forklift Operator (Optional) \$ 195

 Certification-Level 1 Siemens

 Mechatronic Systems (Optional) \$ 0

-ESTIMATED COST OF PROGRAM \$ ] 13,894
+ESTIMATED COST OF PROGRAM \$14 4,474